nico2sh/materialish-progress/README.md

 * barSpinCycleTime: integer, the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
 * circleRadius: dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
 * fillRadius: boolean, set to true if you want the progress wheel to fill the whole layout
+* linearProgress: boolean, set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).

 License
 -------